This flash fiction appeared in Splickety’s Lightning Blog on December 7, 2015.

 He gave me the exasperated look of a thirteen-year-old.
 “Mom.
 Because I don’t have anything else.”

-I stared through the van’s windshield, careful to keep all of us—the four children and myself—relatively safe.
+I stared through the van’s windshield, careful to keep all of us—the four children and myself—as safe as possible.
 Was it true?
-I thought about the pile of laundry in the basement and tried to remember if I had seen any sweatshirts or sweaters, or even a coat for him lately, or had it all passed down to his younger brother, drooping over his bony little shoulders like a scarecrow?
+I thought about the pile of laundry in the basement and tried to remember if I had seen any sweatshirts or sweaters, or even a coat for him lately, or had it all passed down to his younger brother, drooping over his bony little shoulders like a scarecrow.

-We didn’t just live paycheck to paycheck.
+We didn’t live paycheck to paycheck.
 We lived much more frugally than that.
-Paychecks stretched until they were practically see-through, where a five-pound bag of flour could feed five hungry mouths on pancakes and biscuits and homemade pizza crust for a week.
+My paychecks stretched until they were practically see-through, where a five-pound bag of flour could feed five hungry mouths on pancakes and biscuits and homemade pizza crust for a week.

 In those days, sacks of food mysteriously appeared on my doorstep.